Do you often get headaches just around or behind your eyes?

-Compared to the other eye massage devices Breo offers, the iSee16 is a more affordable option that still provides great features.
+Compared to the other eye massage devices Breo offers, the iSee M is a slightly more expensive option but is made with better quality material.

 The Best Eye Massager: Recommendations

-In the end I decided to go with the Renpho eye massager as the best pick.
+In the end I decided to go with the LifePro eye massager as the best pick.

 I found it to be very effective at creating a relaxing experience and it has become my go to product when dealing with eye fatigue.

-After spending a long day at work staring at my computer the Renpho eye massager never fails to relieve my eye fatigue.
+After spending a long day at work staring at my computer the LifePro eye massager never fails to relieve my eye fatigue.

 It reaches a high temperature quickly and I find the massage modes very soothing.

-Overall given the Renpho eye massagers price and effectiveness, it does make it the best eye massager for anyone looking for a good quality eye massager at a decent price.
+Overall given the LifePro Oculax price and effectiveness, it does make it the best eye massager for anyone looking for a good quality eye massager at a decent price.

 If you want more than just an eye massage, the Breo iDream5 head and eye massager is a viable alternative.